 - Mobile Apps – there are a ton of free apps that you can download that will help you with your blogging efforts.
 However, there are a few paid apps that can enhance your social media postings, like WordSwag and other image editing tools.

 - Domain Registrar and Web Host – Bloggers who are using free blogging platforms should seriously consider investing in their own domain and web hosting.
 Owning a self-hosted blog gives you more control over your content.
-I use HostGator for both of my self-hosted WordPress blogs and I'm very pleased with their service.
+I use HostGator and Site Ground for my 2 self-hosted WordPress blogs and I'm very pleased with their service.
+For my podcast The Anchor Show I use Podpage.

-- Premium Plugins – If you have the right theme like the one I use Appendipity, you can reduce your plugin budget drastically.
+- Premium Plugins – If you have the right theme you can reduce your plugin budget drastically.
 But in some cases, you will still want to go for extra customizations – just don’t go overboard.

 Education and Personal Development